by Susan Flantzer © Unofficial Royalty 2015

 Henry’s siblings:

 William Marshal, 1st Earl of Pembroke, who had served three kings: Henry II, Richard I, and John, was named as the protector of King Henry III, and regent of the kingdom.
-In spite of being around 70 years of age, Marshal actively participated in the war against the French and the rebel barons with amazing energy.
+Despite being around 70 years of age, Marshal actively participated in the war against the French and the rebel barons with amazing energy.
 In the Battle of Lincoln, he charged and fought at the head of the young king’s army, leading them to victory.
 He was preparing to besiege the French in London when the war ended with the naval victories at the Battle of Dover and the Battle of Sandwich.
 Upon his death in 1219, which greatly affected the young Henry, Marshal was eulogized as “best knight that ever lived” by Stephen Langton, Archbishop of Canterbury.

 In July 1217, Henry’s mother Isabella of Angoulême left him in the care of his regent, William Marshal, 1st Earl of Pembroke, and returned to France to assume control of her inheritance of Angoulême, basically abandoning her children by King John.
 In 1220, she married Hugh X of Lusignan, Count of La Marche with whom she had nine children.
 Henry’s education was entrusted to Peter de Roches, Bishop of Winchester and Hubert de Burgh, 1st Earl of Kent became regent after the death of William Marshal.
 On May 20, 1220, Henry was crowned a second time in Westminster Abbey with a full coronation ceremony.
-Henry was declared of age in 1223 by the pope, but he did not actually reign independently until 1227 when he was 20.
+He was declared of age in 1223 by the pope, but he did not actually reign independently until 1227 when he was 20.

 On January 14, 1236, at Canterbury Cathedral, 29-year-old Henry married 13-year-old Eleanor of Provence, the second of the four daughters of Ramon Berenguer IV, Count of Provence and Beatrice of Savoy.
 All four daughters married kings and therefore became queens.